devansh204/twitterChallenge/README.md

 <b>route.py</b>

 I have used the <b>Flask</b> - a micro web framework - to create the APIs.
+For the requests routed to /getTweets, the code returns the list of tweets.

-How To Run
+To Run:
   1) Define the authorisation tokens in config.py
   2) Execute the route.py